-How Long Does It Take Skincare Products To Work?
+How Long Does It *Actually* Take For Your New Skincare Product To Work?

 “Expecting instant gratification from skincare is a recipe for disappointment,” Dr. Aanand Geria, M.D., F.A.A.D, tells me over email — which means that beauty enthusiasts living in the Instagram era (hi, hello) have probably experienced their fair share of disappointment.
 According to the dermatologist, it’s not realistic to expect visible results in a night, or even in a week.
 So how long does it take for skincare products to work?
 “The timeline to see results is entirely dependent on what kind of product you are using,” he says.
 “But I think 28 days is a good rule of thumb.”
 Yup, 28 whole days.
 Four whole weeks.
 One whole month.
 In other words: Patience might be the ingredient your skincare routine has been missing.